What are Gluteus Medius/Minimus Tears?

-The gluteus muscles are a group of muscles that allow an individual to partake in rigorous activity such as running and jumping.
+The gluteus muscles are a group of muscles that allow an individual to partake in rigorous activities such as running and jumping.
 These muscles are broad, strong muscles that make up the outer buttocks in the human body.
 There are two muscles to consider:

 - The gluteus medius muscle is located at the outer part of the hip.